jenpennen/jennycho/src/content/work/tugo.md

 ## Team

-This project began in October 2021 as part of UCLA DevX's 2021 Fall Project Cycle.
-Formerly named Retune, I joined the team as a founding UI/UX designer and developer.
-I collaborated with 1 fellow designer Emily, 3 frontend developers (Angelina, Leslie, Liah), 2 backend developers (Nathan, Sanya), and product manager (Jake).

-Ultimately, as Retune came to an end, I decided to continue working on this project, renaming it Tugo.
+This project began in October 2021 as part of UCLA DevX.
+Formerly named Retune, I joined a team of 6 engineers as a UI/UX designer and developer.
+As Retune team came to an end in 2024, I continued working on this project, renaming it Tugo.
 I formed a new team of two alongside fellow developer and colleague Nastazia Coronado.

-## Discovery
+## Problem

-### <i class="fa-solid fa-users"></i> Connecting with people in a large space is hard.
+### # Connecting with people in a large space is hard.

 Students want to socialize with other students before honing in for the academic year.
 However, connecting with new people in a large space, like UCLA, can be quite intimidating.

-### <i class="fa-solid fa-comments"></i> People like to be in-the-know.
+### # People like to be in-the-know.

 Inspired by a popular tiktok trend, where influencers ask nearby strollers in an area what song they were listening to, I wondered if people around me were also naturally curious about other peoples' whereabouts.

 ## Define

-> How might we reimagine social connections through an enaging music discovery experience beyond a simple music feed?
+> How might we reimagine social connections through an enaging music discovery experience?

 # RESEARCH